By the end of this section, you will be able to:

 SignificanceNotice that after the collision, the blue puck is moving to the right; its direction of motion was reversed.
 The red puck is now moving to the left.

-There is a second solution to the system of equations solved in this example (because the energy equation is quadratic): .
+There is a possible mathematical second to the system of equations solved in this example (because the energy equation is quadratic): .
 This solution is unacceptable on physical grounds; what’s wrong with it?

 Thor vs. Iron ManThe 2012 movie “The Avengers” has a scene where Iron Man and Thor fight.
 At the beginning of the fight, Thor throws his hammer at Iron Man, hitting him and throwing him slightly up into the air and against a small tree, which breaks.
 From the video, Iron Man is standing still when the hammer hits him.
 The distance between Thor and Iron Man is approximately 10 m, and the hammer takes about 1 s to reach Iron Man after Thor releases it.
 The tree is about 2 m behind Iron Man, which he hits in about 0.75 s.
 Also from the video, Iron Man’s trajectory to the tree is very close to horizontal.
 Assuming Iron Man’s total mass is 200 kg: